Who Wants to Be a Millionaire? (Philippine game show): Game rules

 The 10 contestants who have passed the auditions play in the preliminary round called "Fastest Finger First".
-Contestants must arrange the four answers in the correct order stated within the question (i.e. alphabetically, chronologically).
+Contestants must arrange the four answers in the correct order stated within the question (i.e. alphabetically, chronologically), after time up, the host will check the result.
 The contestant who answers the question correctly and in the fastest time plays the main game.
 In the event that nobody answered the question correctly, a new question is asked.
 If two or more contestants gave the correct order at the same time, there is a tiebreaker question between the contestants to determine who advances to the main game.

 After completing Fastest Finger First, the contestant begins the main game where he/she must answer a series of increasingly difficult questions.
 The questions are valued at progressively higher sums of money, up to the top prize of ₱2,000,000 (₱1,000,000 in 2000).
 The 15 questions are randomly chosen by the computer from a list of pre-generated questions based on general knowledge.
 For each question, there are four options labelled from A to D. During the game, contestants are given three lifelines to help them with a question at any time.
-There are two safe havens at questions 5 and 10.
-If a contestant answers a question incorrectly but has passed a safe haven, they leave with the safe haven amount.
+There are two safety nets at questions 5 and 10.
+If a contestant answers a question incorrectly but has passed a safety net, they leave with the safety net amount.
 If a contestant is unsure about a question, they may walk away and leave with the amount they have already banked.
 To confirm that their answer is final, the host asks "Is that your final answer?".
 Upon saying "final answer" together with the selected option, their answer is deemed final and cannot be changed.
 The host is not shown the correct answer on his monitor until a contestant has said "final answer".
 If the episode has reached the end of its allotted time, a klaxon is cued to highlight this.
 Contestants who are still playing the main game would return in the next episode to continue their game.

 Over the course of the show's run, the format of Millionaire was changed in a number of aspects, mainly relating to the setup of questions and the payout structure used in the game, along with minor tweaks and changes in other aspects: